 A few additional laws regarding the use of mobile devices while driving in Texas:

-- All novice drivers are banned from using their cell phone (or any wireless communication device) while driving for their first year behind the wheel.
+- All novice drivers are banned from using their cell phone (or any wireless communication device) while driving until their 18th birthday.

 - All school bus drivers (those carrying passengers under the age of 17) are banned from speaking on the phone or texting while driving, and all bus drivers are banned from texting.
 In fact, the FMCSA has recently instated a federal rule prohibiting commercial vehicle drivers (including 18-wheelers, tank trucks, etc.) from texting while driving, even while stopped at a red light.

-- No person may talk on a cell phone or text while driving in a school zone, though hands-free devices may be used in this area.
+- No person may talk on a cell phone or text while driving in a school zone, though hands-free devices may be used in these areas.

 For a more-complete rundown, see our page on Texas’ texting & driving laws.